-College level ready in Reading and Writing.
+Credit: 0.5 (3 College Credits hours) College level ready in Reading and Writing.

-• CVC Course - PSYC 2301: General Psychology
+Dallas College Course - PSYC 2301: General Psychology

 Course Description: General Psychology is a survey of the major psychological topics, theories, and approaches to the scientific study of behavior and mental processes.